 You can view your placement results in your eServices account.
 From your eServices dashboard, click Student Center, then Steps to Success.
 Your placements are displayed in the Assessment Placements section.

-If you did not provide high school records, then you will need to take assessment tests or submit high school transcripts to your college’s Assessment Office.
-Assessment tests are free.
+If you did not provide high school records, then you will need to submit a Placement Re-Evaluation Petition (PDF), along with your high school transcript, to the Admission & Records Office.

 Using college records for placement